 To test for the effective and maximum range we established a level test track and ran the contending models around it at ~13 mph.
 We continued to loop the track at the designated speed until that scooter was no longer able to maintain that speed; this is the effective range.
 Testers then continued until the battery was depleted to the point that it could no longer move the scooter and rider; this is the maximum range.

-Here at TachGearLab we aim to not only test products in the manner that simulates how the average consumer will use them, but also to take these products to their limits to see if the claims made by the manufacturer are accurate and consistent.
-In an effort to simplify the comparative shopping process we quantify the results of these tests so that you, the consumer, can make apples to apples comparisons across the products in our review.
-The particulars contained in our comprehensive electric scooter review is the information that we, the reviewers, would want if we were in the market for an electric scooter.
+We aim to not only test products in the manner that simulates how the average consumer will use them, but also to take these products to their limits to see if the claims made by the manufacturer are accurate and consistent.
+In an effort to simplify the comparative shopping process we quantify the results of these tests so that you, the consumer, can make apples-to-apples comparisons across the products in our review.
+The comprehensive electric scooter review provides all the information that we, the reviewers, would want if we were in the market for an electric scooter.
 We hope that you find the information useful.